Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Vitamin B12 Supplement (2026)

-Vitamin B12 deficiency affects an estimated 6% of adults under 60 and nearly 20% of those over 60, making it one of the most common nutrient gaps.
-The key decision when choosing a B12 supplement is the form: methylcobalamin is the bioactive form your body uses directly, while cyanocobalamin requires conversion but is more stable and better studied.
+Low B12 is more common than most people expect - an estimated 6% of adults under 60 and nearly 20% of those over 60 fall short, so there is a real chance you are in that group, especially if you are older or eat little animal food.
+The one decision that matters when you buy a B12 supplement is the form.
+Methylcobalamin is the ready-to-use version your body absorbs directly; cyanocobalamin needs a conversion step but is more stable and better studied.
 We scored the top B12 products on evidence, purity, value, and transparency to find the best options for each form and dose level.

 Our Top Picks